-As you can see, I received some interests (on time) since I invested in the project, and I expect to have 18% return on my investment for this project.
 I will of course update this section as I get more returns & also invest more capital on Crowdestor.

 I have to say that I was really pleasantly surprised when trying Crowdestor.
 Not only the platform is great and proposes high-quality deals with excellent returns, but they also have an awesome team that is really passionate about what they are doing.